 Shred the zucchini and add it to the trays in an even layer.
 I put mine on pretty thick so it will take a while to dry, but if you have a lot to do at once, you can do this as long as the layer is even and you dry the zucchini until it’s brittle.

 Set your dehydrator on the highest setting (150 degrees) and dry for at least 24 hours.
 If your zucchini is not completely dry and brittle, continue drying as needed.
 I have a L’Equip Dehydrator from Pleasant Hill Grain.

 Crumble the dried, shredded zucchini into a mason jar with a plastic screw-type lid until needed.
 Be sure and label your jar.
 I can fill 2 quart jars (or one half gallon) with all 6 trays of my dehydrator full (about 1 zucchini on each tray).

 How to Use Dried Zucchini

-You can use dried zucchini in the same way that you would use frozen zucchini, but instead of squeezing the extra moisture out, you will need to add a little water back in to help “reconstitute” the zucchini.
+You can use dried zucchini in the same way that you would use frozen zucchini, but instead of squeezing the extra moisture out, you will need to add a little warm water (but not boiling water) back in to help “reconstitute” the zucchini.
 Once you’ve done that, you can proceed to add it to all my favorite zucchini recipes such as: